Tuckerton Railroad: 19th Century

 In 1892, TRR owned 9 box cars and 11 flat cars.
 LBI traffic was noted as being less than expected and caused a drain on resources for the TRR.

 In 1893, a shortcut was planned again.
 The panic of 1893 terminated any future discussions regarding new routes.
 The Barnegat City branch was foreclosed by the Pennsylvania Railroad (PRR), and all train service on it was terminated.

-In 1894, Long Beach Railroad was officially dissolved and broken into two pieces.
+In 1894, the Long Beach Railroad was officially dissolved and broken into two pieces.

 The connecting track from Manahawkin to Barnegat City Junction and the southern section to Beach Haven was reorganized as the Philadelphia and Beach Haven Railroad.
 This line was then leased to the PRR.

 The northern portion was reorganized as the Barnegat Railroad.
 The PRR owns all the rolling stock.

 The Manahawkin and Long Beach Transportation Company was created to run trains from Barnegat City Junction to Barnegat City, since the PRR (and thus TRR) would not run trains to Barnegat City anymore.

 In 1894, TRR Engines No. 1 and 2 were scrapped.

 In 1895, a fire in Tuckerton damaged Engines No. 3 and 4, leaving only Engine No. 5 in service.

-In 1900, through passenger service was established by the PRR between Camden and Beach Haven.
-Fare was set at $2 for a round-trip ticket.
+In 1900, through passenger service was established by the PRR between Camden and Beach Haven, with fares set at $2 for a round-trip ticket.
 Among the people riding the train to Beach Haven in subsequent years was the family of author Catherine Drinker Bowen.
 She described her family's annual June trip to their summer house as "... the trip down began for us in a ferryboat from Philadelphia to Camden, then the dusty, cindery cars, very stuffy until we reached the bridge and the bay, when a life-giving air came suddenly, as if someone opened a door."